OpenBB-finance/OpenBB/website/content/_index.md

 ### Explanation of Commands

 Commands, depicted in <b><span style="color:#00AAFF">Light Blue</span></b>, execute an action or task.
-For example, the commands that you are able to use from any menu in the terminal (see "Explanation of Menus") are as follows:
+For example, the commands that you are able to use from any menu in the terminal (see <a href="#explanation-of-menus">Explanation of Menus</a>) are as follows:

 - `cls`: clears the screen, by executing this command you are left with an empty screen.
 - `help`, `h` or `?`: displays the menu that you are currently on.